Thomas Brassey: Working methods

 In most of Brassey's contracts he worked in partnership with other contractors, in particular with Peto and Betts.
 The planning of the details of the projects was done by the engineers.
 Sometimes there would be a consulting engineer and below him another engineer who was in charge of the day-to-day activities.
 During his career Brassey worked with many engineers, the most illustrious being Robert Stephenson, Joseph Locke and Isambard Kingdom Brunel.
 The day-to-day work was overseen by agents, who managed and controlled the activities of the subcontractors.

 The actual work was done by labourers, in those days known as navvies, supervised by gangers (or foremen).
 In the early days the navvies were mainly English and many of them had formerly worked on building the canals.
 They were later joined by men from Scotland, Wales and Ireland.
 The number of Irish workers particularly increased following the Great Famine.
 Brassey paid his navvies and gangers a wage and provided food, clothing, shelter and, in some projects, a lending library.
 On overseas contracts local labour would be used if it were available, but the work was often done or supplemented by British workers.
 The agent on the site had overall responsibility for a project.
 He had to be a man of great capability, working for a fee plus a percentage of the profits, with penalties for late finishing and inducements to complete the work early.

 Brassey had considerable skill in choosing good men to work in this way and in delegating the work.
 Having taken on a contract at an agreed price he would make a suitable sum of money available to the agent to meet the costs.
 If the agent were able to fulfil the work at a lower cost he could keep the remainder of the money.
 If unforeseen problems arose and these were reasonable, Brassey would cover these additional costs.
 He used hundreds of such agents.
 At the peak of his career, for well over 20 years, Brassey was employing on average some 80,000 people in many countries in four continents.

 Despite this he had neither an office nor office staff, dealing with all the correspondence himself.
 Much of the detail of his works were held in his memory.
-He travelled with a personal valet and later had a cashier.
-But all his letters were written by him; it is recorded that on one occasion after the rest of his party had gone to bed, 31 letters had been written by Brassey overnight.
+He travelled with a personal valet and later had a cashier but all his letters were written by him; it is recorded that on one occasion after the rest of his party had gone to bed, 31 letters had been written by Brassey overnight.
 Although he won a large number of contracts, his bids were not always successful.
 It has been calculated that for every contract awarded, around six others had been unsuccessful.

-Brassey was given a number of honours to celebrate his achievements, including the French Légion d'honneur, the Italian Order of Saints Maurice and Lazarus and the Austrian Iron Crown (the first time this had been awarded to a foreigner).
+Brassey was given a number of honours to celebrate his achievements, including the French Legion of Honour, the Italian Order of Saints Maurice and Lazarus and the Austrian Iron Crown (the first time this had been awarded to a foreigner).